 New York City is the cradle of American book publishing.
 Home of the Big Six book publishers, NYC is also filled with bookstores, libraries, book fairs and conventions, readings and signings by live authors and histories and the traces and history of dead authors.
 The Big Apple is a paradise for visiting booklovers; this is just a sampling of what they will find.

-New York City Book Publishers - The Big Six (Plus) Book Publishers
+New York City Book Publishers - The Big Five (Plus) Book Publishers

-New York City is headquarters for the “Big Six” major publishing houses--HarperCollins, Hachette, Macmillan, Random House, Simon & Schuster and Putnam Penguin, along with scores of others publishers, large and small--like Scholastic, Workman--all creating works for our reading pleasure.
+New York City is headquarters for the “Big Five” major publishing houses--HarperCollins, Hachette, Macmillan, Penguin Random House, Simon & Schuster, along with scores of others publishers, large and small--like Scholastic, Workman--all creating works for our reading pleasure.

 New York City Libraries